iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

 ## What's the Purpose of `dnsmasq` If There's No Internet?

-`dnsmasq` is like a helper that gives your phone an IP address when it connects to "FreeWiFi."
+`dnsmasq` is like a helper that gives your phone an IP address when it connects to "FreeWiFi".
 Think of it as a librarian handing out library card numbers (IP addresses) so everyone in the network knows who's who.

-It also acts as a DNS server, which translates website names (e.g., g`oogle.com`) into IP addresses your phone can understand.
+It also acts as a DNS server, which translates website names (e.g., `google.com`) into IP addresses your phone can understand.

 When your phone connects to the rogue AP, it asks for an IP address using DHCP.
 Without `dnsmasq`, your phone wouldn't get one, and it would say "Couldn't get IP address" and disconnect. `dnsmasq` makes the network look real by assigning IPs (e.g., `192.168.1.2` to `192.168.1.100`).